michalhonc/remix-conf-2022/exercise/07-pending-ui/README.md

 ## 📝 Notes

+- you can do spin delay with CSS BUT it cannot wait after its showed 200ms

 ## 🤓 Background

 No matter how hard you try, you can't control your user's network and sometimes that's gonna be slow.
 Without JavaScript, the browser will show a spinner in favicon to give the user some feedback that stuff's going on.
 But once we start making fetch requests, the browser doesn't give the user any feedback.